 Steve Flores Corisepa is Victoria´s second son.
 He is the kitchen assistant, goes out fishing with Alberto and steps in whenever a helping hand is needed.
 With the help of Ayahuasca he has overcome many years of heavy physical and psychological abuse inflicted by Victoria´s first husband and his Andean family.
 He is very knowledgable about medicinal plants and is currently undergoing an apprenticeship under Jessica´s supervision that includes doing "dietas" with different plant teachers and stepping into his Grandfather´s footsteps.
 Steve also offers plant-based steam baths throughout the retreat upon request.

-Jessica Bertram has been working in the Manu region and with Harakbut community people for the past 21 years.
-She currently is the retreat organizer, cultural facilitator, tour guide and Ayahuasca ceremony leader at Parign Hak.
+Jessica Bertram has been working and living in the Manu region and with Harakbut community people since 1997.
+She has been the retreat organizer, cultural facilitator, tour guide, interpreter and ceremony leader at Parign Hak ever since its foundation.
 She is certified as a "médico tradicional" (traditional medical practitioner) by the Escuela Superior de Medicina Tradicional Shipibo (School of Traditional Shipibo Medicine) in Pucallpa, Perú, and is on its advisory board.

 See her full bio here:

-*Please note - there is no electricity or Wifi at Pargin Hak.
+Please note that there is no electricity or wifi at Parign Hak.

 In the event of any emergency, we can get internet access and primary medical assistance in Shintuya, the nearby native community.